akilachandroo/CBA_OnlineTest/README.md

   "title": "Think Positive - Success is yours!"
 }

-**To Update a book** - Lets update published date on the book that we have created & click Try.
+**To Update a book**:
+Lets update published date on the book that we have created & click Try.
 Yes - now book is updated!! (http://localhost:8080/cba-books/updateBook)
  {
   "authors": [
     "William", "Gerald"